configcat/docs/website/docs/sdk-reference/java.md

 ```

 :::info
-The Java SDK supports [shared caching](/docs/advanced/caching/#shared-cache) since v8.2.0.
-As for other SDKs, please check their docs for the minimum versions
+The Java SDK supports *shared caching*.
+You can read more about this feature and the required minimum SDK versions [here](/docs/advanced/caching/#shared-cache).
-required for participate in shared caching.
 :::

 ## HttpClient